ku-dml/mol-infer/README.md

 # mol-infer: Molecular Inferring

 Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
-After many years of research on original graph algorithms for infering molecular structures, we decided to open-source our programs for public use.
+After many years of research on original graph algorithms for inferring molecular structures, we decided to open-source our programs for public use.
 If you found it was useful in your work, please consider citing our paper(s) as well as this GitHub repository.